vsajip/sphinx_sizzle_theme/docs/index.rst

   search box relocates to the top of the sidebar.
 * A link to the index.
 This is conditionally visible (controlled by the ``show_index`` theme option) and styled as a button
+* A link to the source for the current page, if available.
+This is conditionally visible (controlled by the ``show_source`` option) and styled as a button
 * Links (styled as buttons) to take you to previous and next pages, if any

 The sidebar and content area can scroll independently.